qrider71/tacho/README.md

                                 smaller than 5% of the avg value, i.e. [5%-avg, avg+5%]

 Some mathematical background: The goal is to calculate the "true" average execution time.
 What is the true average execution time and why "true"?
-Just try out the follwing with a sample
+Just try out the following with a sample
-executable: Run perftacho with lets say 5 repetitions (-tachoRepeat=5).
+executable: Run PerfTacho with lets say 5 repetitions (-tachoRepeat=5).
 It will calculate the average execution time for this sample of 5 executions.
 Now do it again an again.
 You will see that the calculated average execution time is more or less similar for each experiment but not exactly the same.
 The calculated statistics for a given sample of executions is just an estimation for the "true" values.
+The variation of the calculated average value depends on the variation of the individual measurements.
+Their variation is expressed through the standard deviation srd_dev.
+A small standard deviation means you only need few measurements to calculate a reasonable approximation for the average execution time.

+Consult https://en.wikipedia.org/wiki/Confidence_interval to get some more information

 # Typical use cases